Emily Munoz

 Student, Writer, and Public Speaker in New York City

-Emily Muñoz is a dedicated advocate, writer, and student leader committed to advancing racial, gender, and educational equity.
-Born and raised in the Bronx, New York, Emily is majoring in Political Science on the pre-law track with plans to become a civil rights attorney.
-A winner of the 2024 Princeton Prize in Race Relations Certificate and a 2024 Bank of America Student Leader, she is also a founder of College DemocraShe, an initiative currently in development, and is interning at the NYC Mayor's Office.
-Her work is grounded in intersectionality, centering the experiences of marginalized communities through storytelling, policy critique, and grassroots organizing.
+Emily Muñoz is a dedicated advocate, writer, and student leader committed to advancing gender, racial, and educational equity.
+Born and raised in the Bronx, New York, Emily is majoring in Government on the pre-law track at Georgetown University.
+A winner of the 2024 Princeton Prize in Race Relations Certificate and a 2024 Bank of America Student Leader, Emily has written for and been featured in numerous publications, including Chalkbeat, for her distinctive voice and passion for intersectionality.

-Emily has been a vocal force in campus advocacy, particularly around issues of institutional accountability, survivor justice, and racial and gender equity.
-She leads with integrity, using her lived experiences to inform her public writing and mobilization efforts.
-Whether through published editorials, community organizing, or her leadership in activism, Emily amplifies voices too often overlooked and pushes for systemic change with clarity and courage.
+Emily has been a vocal force in campus advocacy, particularly around issues of institutional accountability and gender and racial equity.
+She leads with integrity, using her lived experiences to inform her writing and mobilization efforts.
+Whether through community organizing or her leadership in activism, Emily amplifies voices too often overlooked and pushes for systemic change.